4paradigm/rfcs/README.md

 ## Why do you need to do this

-It is great that you are considering suggesting new features or changes to Vue - we appreciate your willingness to contribute!
-However, as Vue becomes more widely used, we need to take stability more seriously, and thus have to carefully consider the impact of every change we make that may affect end users.
+It is great that you are considering suggesting new features or changes to 4Paradigm Open Source Projects - we appreciate your willingness to contribute!
+However, as They becomes more widely used, we need to take stability more seriously, and thus have to carefully consider the impact of every change we make that may affect end users.
 On the other hand, we also feel that Vue has reached a stage where we want to start consciously preventing further complexity from new API surfaces.

 These constraints and tradeoffs may not be immediately obvious to users who are proposing a change just to solve a specific problem they just ran into.
 The RFC process serves as a way to guide you through our thought process when making changes to Vue, so that we can be on the same page when discussing why or why not these changes should be made.